ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingSubSuperHypersonicAero.rst

 IAdvancedFixedWingSubSuperHypersonicAero
 ========================================

-.. py:class:: IAdvancedFixedWingSubSuperHypersonicAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSubSuperHypersonicAero

    object

    Interface used to access the options for the Sub/Super/Hypersonic aerodynamic strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingSubSuperHypersonicAero

 Overview
 --------